‘General Hospital’ Spoilers: Maxie And Nathan Take A Big Step, A Familiar Face Pops Up, Sam Has A Scare, And Elizabeth Worries About Franco

 There are major highs and lows on the way during the week of January 16 on General Hospital.
-Spoilers tease that Rudge’s mysterious boss will finally be revealed and there’s a wedding on the way for Maxie and Nathan.
-Franco is missing and Anna is determined to figure out the truth about her connection to Valentin while Julian will be scrambling to protect his family.
-Sonny is still trying to handle the complicated situation with Nelle and things may come to a head soon.
+Spoilers tease that Rudge’s mysterious boss will finally be revealed, and there’s a wedding on the way for Maxie and Nathan.
+Franco is missing, and Anna is determined to figure out the truth about her connection to Valentin, while Julian will be scrambling to protect his family.
+Sonny is still trying to handle the complicated situation with Nelle, and things may come to a head soon.
 What else can everybody expect?

 As We Love Soaps details, Rudge will order a hit during Monday’s show.
-He is trying to deal with Jason and the snooping around he is doing, but it sounds as if things will not quite go according to plan.
+He is trying to deal with Jason and the snooping that he is doing, but it sounds as if things will not quite go according to plan.
 As this complicated situation progresses, General Hospital spoilers hint that Julian will be on the receiving end of a threat that leaves him shaken and SheKnows Soaps detail that he will soon have to face some of his demons.

 Where is all of this headed?
-There has been a lot of speculation regarding the mysterious person behind the car bombing and Rudge’s moves and according to Celeb Dirty Laundry, the most prevalent theory is seemingly the right one.
-Many have suspected that it will turn out that Julian’s sister Olivia Jerome will turn out to still be alive and that she will be the one orchestrating all of this chaos.
+There has been a lot of speculation regarding the mysterious person behind the car bombing and Rudge’s moves, and according to Celeb Dirty Laundry, the most prevalent theory is seemingly the right one.
+Many have suspected that it will turn out that Julian’s sister, Olivia Jerome, will turn out to still be alive and that she will be the one orchestrating all of this chaos.

 CAN'T WAIT! @Tonjawalker promises her @GeneralHospital return will be "fantastic!" —> https://t.co/9kJxF6tu1y #GH pic.twitter.com/ZgrgN7XpCV